April 8, 2019

 Enterprise-grade applications are a perfect use case for Vue.
 By breathing interactivity into static elements while retaining top-notch performance, the framework can really show its potential across a variety of products.

 “I think you should go for Vue ...
-Companies have a guarantee that it will continue to develop, that its licensing is completely safe, which is a major issue for IT companies.
+Companies have a guarantee that it will continue to develop and that its licensing is completely safe, which is a major issue for IT companies.
 Vue is well-documented, transferrable, and lightweight so it helps performance and reduces hosting costs,” Stephane adds.